 We helped ensure this victory by asking state legislators to protect the right to "Home Rule," and by reminding them that treasuring birds and wildlife is good business.
 In 2011, 1.7 million consumers spent $2 billion in South Carolina on hunting, fishing, and wildlife watching.
 Overall, consumers spend $18 billion per year in South Carolina on outdoor recreation, generating $1 billion annually in state and local tax revenue.

-Please share your contact information if you'd like to help keep our birds and marine life healthy!
+Please share your contact information if you'd like us to stay in touch with you on this issue and others!